Add Disk Space After Resizing a Windows 2003 Cloud Server

 Note: Rackspace no longer offers Cloud Servers with Windows 2003, but these instructions are here for legacy support purposes.

-- Log into your Windows Server 2003 Cloud Server using Remote Desktop and logging in as the user Administrator, or with an account that is part of the Administrator group.
+Using Remote Desktop, log in to your Windows 2003 Cloud Server as Administrator, or with an account that is part of the administrator group.

 From the Desktop of your Windows Server 2003 Cloud Server, open the Start Menu and select Administrative Tools > Computer Management.

 In the left pane of Disk Management you will see the current formatted hard drive for your server, and the amount of unallocated space in the right pane.

 On the Select Partition Type page, select Primary partition and click Next.